Define object protection and placement settings in drawings

 When you create a drawing, Tekla Structures uses predefined rules for positioning marks and dimensions.
 Marks and dimensions are automatically placed in the first suitable position.

 The following settings are considered when placing the objects:

-The protected areas defined in drawing properties.
+properties in single-part, cast unit and assembly drawings.
+In GA drawings they can be defined on both levels.
 How the protection settings are applied depends on the drawing order of the objects in the drawing: the parts are drawn first, then the marks and then the dimensions.

 The placing and leader line type settings of the annotation objects defined in the annotation objectdrawing object that represents information that is only relevant in a drawing

 An annotation object can be either an associative annotation object or an independent annotation object.

 For example, dimensions, marks, texts, and symbols are annotation objects.

 properties.
 Marks are usually drawn before dimensions, but if the marks have leader lines, they are drawn after the dimensions.

 The predefined mark location and part orientation settings for some marks.
 For more information, see Set a predefined location for beam, bracing and column marks.

 XS_MARK_INTELLIGENT_PLACING : Marks are automatically placed according to the mark placing algorithm if this advanced option is set to TRUE (default).
 The placement algorithm tries to avoid crossing leader lines, and also places marks otherwise more clearly.
 XS_MARK_INTELLIGENT_PLACING is available in the category Marking: General in the Advanced Options dialog box.
 The algorithm applies to all marks and associative notes, except weld marks.